Reaper-ai/ML_AI/README.md

 RNN from scratch made only using basic nn.module terribly slow due to python loops, so dummy data is used

-# Seq2Seq
+## Seq2Seq
-Sequnce to Sequence encoder-decoder with LSTM, BLEU caps at 14, but loss rises ?
+Sequnce to Sequence encoder-decoder with LSTM, BLEU caps at 14, but loss rises. using different data to fix, takes too long to train, sample data gives 6.8 BLEU

-# TRansformer
+#3 Transformer
-Data is simple so the transformer overfits. adding even a signle dropout causes Bleu to fall to 0 aand loss to spike
+Simple transformer implememnted from research paper, gets Bleu of 91 on test data